So, you’ve decided to become a certified life coach!

 You can also check out more affordable programs on sites like Coursera and Udemy, where you can find life coaching certification programs for free or for a few hundred dollars.

 While you won’t receive professional certification by completing these courses, the coaching schools on these platforms provide insightful knowledge.
-These lower-cost courses are also great if you’re curious about life coaching but aren’t yet ready to make the investment in one of the more expensive courses.
-You can also use these platforms to find more niche programs, such as health coaching or a wellness coaching online program.
+These lower-cost courses are also great if you’re curious about life coaching but aren’t yet ready to invest in one of the more expensive programs.
+You can also use these platforms to find more niche courses, such as online programs in health coaching or wellness coaching.

 Making that crucial decision about life coach certifications…